snoyberg/posa-chapter/warp.md

 calls.
 This keeps the program clear and simple, while GHC handles the complexities of non-blocking IO and multicore work dispatching.

-Under the hood, GHC multiplexes user threads over a small number of OS threads.
+Under the hood, GHC multiplexes user threads over a small number of native threads.
 GHC's runtime system includes a multicore thread scheduler that can switch between user threads cheaply, since it does so without involving any OS context switches.
 GHC's user threads are lightweight;